alvinlimfangchuen/alvinlimfangchuen/README.md

 ## More About My Work

-- 🎓 Ads-free No-login required QR Code Generator  [www.qrgenerator.alvinlfc.com](https://www.qrgenerator.alvinlfc.com)
+- 🎓 Ads-free, no-login required QR Code Generator: <a href="https://www.qrgenerator.alvinlfc.com" target="_blank">www.qrgenerator.alvinlfc.com</a>

 Thank you for stopping by!